CloudLabsAI-Azure/hack-to-skill/customer feedback & sentiment-intelligence-copilot/getting-started.md

 ![](./media/gs-leave-4.png)

-## Let's Get Started with Azure Portal
+## Let's Get Started with Microsoft Copilot Studio

 1. In the JumpVM, click on the **Azure Portal** shortcut in Microsoft Edge (already created on your desktop).